 Master's Degree Program

-Master of Education, with a concentration in Speech Pathology
+Master of Arts in Education, with a concentration in Speech Pathology

 This 2-year program offers an in-depth study of communication disorders.
 It covers the topics of human voice, speech fluency, swallowing, speech development, language development, and cognition.
 There is an emphasis on communication in culturally and linguistically diverse populations.
 Other areas of study include neuroanatomy and neuropathologies in speech, language and hearing, audiological testing and aural rehabilitation, and research and assessment methods.